informatics-isi-edu/chaise/README.md

   -  [Logging](docs/user-docs/logging.md): How Chaise is logging server requests as well as client actions.
   -  [Query parameters](docs/user-docs/query-parameters.md): Query parameters that can be used in different Chaise applications.
 - [Deveoper guides](docs/user-docs):
+  - [Chaise developer guide](docs/dev-docs/dev-guide.md): Useful information for developers of Chaise.
+  - [End to End Testing](/docs/dev-docs/e2e-test.md): How end to end testing in Chaise works.

 ## How to Contribute